Career Definition for an Energy Therapist

 Alternative Career Options

-Those who are interested in energy flow within the body but prefer to specialize in physical problems rather than mental problems might consider the career of acupuncturist.
+Those who are interested in energy flow within the body but prefer to specialize in physical problems rather than mental problems might consider the career of an acupuncturist.
 Acupuncturists treat patients using needles, electric currents and herbs.
 Most acupuncturists have a master's degree in the field, although a few have doctoral degrees, and they are licensed by the state in which they work.
-The BLS reported in May 2012 that acupuncturists had a median annual salary of $74,710.
-The group of health diagnosing and treating practitioners that includes acupuncturists is projected to grow by about 12% from 2014 to 2024, according to the BLS.
+The BLS reported in May 2017 that acupuncturists had a median annual salary of $73,830.
+The group of health diagnosing and treating practitioners that includes acupuncturists is projected to grow by about 13% from 2016 to 2026, according to the BLS.

 Mental Health Counselor